Jzznllvnc/pcbuild/README.md

 * **Order History**: Users can view their past orders.
 * **AI Chat Assistant**: An integrated AI chat feature to assist users with their queries (e.g., component compatibility, build advice).
 * **Admin Panel**:
-    * Dashboard for an overview of the application.
+    * 📊 Dashboard for an overview of the application.
-    * User Management: View and manage registered users and their orders.
+    * 👥 User Management: View and manage registered users and their orders.
-    * Product Management: Create, edit, and delete products from the catalog.
+    * 📦 Product Management: Create, edit, and delete products from the catalog.
 * **Image Uploads**: Functionality for handling product image uploads.

-## Technologies Used
+## 🛠️ Technologies Used

 * **Backend**: PHP
-* **Frontend**: HTML, CSS, JavaScript (specifically `assets/js/main.js` for client-side interactions)
+* **Frontend**: HTML, CSS, TailwindCSS, JavaScript (specifically `assets/js/main.js` for client-side interactions)
 * **Database**: MySQL (configured via `config/database.php`)
 * **Routing**: Custom routing implementation (`app/Router.php`)
+* **Hosting**: InfinityFree

-## Setup and Installation
+## 🚀 Setup and Installation

 To get this project up and running on your local machine, follow these steps: